 Index and preamble for series

 Women’s liberation triggered population decline, not immediately, but it not only intensified the demand for birth control (that is, the prevention of conception), it also intensified the demand for “birth control” by means of abortion.
-The consequences of that are now becoming visible, because actions ave consequences.
-We are harvesting what the feminists and other liberals of the ’60s have sown
+The consequences of that are now becoming visible, because actions have consequences.
+We are harvesting what the feminists and other liberals of the ’60s have sown.

-Any country that has total fertility rates (the number of children born to an average woman of fertile age) that is above replacement level, that is, it suffices to maintain the country’s population and then some, will see increasing prosperity and rising life expectancies.
+Any country that has total fertility rates (the number of children born to an average woman of fertile age) that are above replacement level, that is, they suffice to maintain the country’s population and then some, will see increasing prosperity and rising life expectancies.
 Average life expectancies have been declining in the US since 2013, and TFRs since long before that.
 Like it or not, the US has become a dying country.
 That is not an accident.
 It is planning policy, but consider this: